You can add more SATA ports to your motherboard using a SATA Expansion Card (SATA Port Multiplier).

 - SAS SATA Expansion Card

-We also recommend that you read the buyer’s guide below on how to choose the expansion card below to understand which one to buy.
+We also recommend reading the buyer’s guide below on choosing the expansion card below to understand which one to buy.

 1. SATA Hub Port Multiplier (Cheap and Low Performance)